Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README.md

 Special thanks to Imperial College Healthcare NHS Trust who were pivotal in providing expertise and guidance in order for this tool to be developed.
 ## Placement Optimisation tool

 The tool is presented as a web-based app, running in your web browser.
 The tool requires data to be in a specific format (see [Data Dictionary](config/input_data_dictionary.json)).
-When run, the tool ingests the data saved in the 'data' folder and converts it to the required format.
+When run, the tool ingests the uploaded data and converts it to the required format.
 With the data prepared, the tool runs the genetic algorithm which is implemented within it, and returns a number of schedules pre-specified by the user.
 The schedules are accompanied by a scoring document which score various aspects of each schedule for comparison against one another (for additional details, see the [UI documentation](docs/UI.md)).

 The full output from the algorithm consists of a number of tabs which enable views from the perspective of both the student and the ward, as well as reporting-based schedules which show hours and utilisation rate for each working week that the schedule covers.
 The first tab is a UHPT specific version which provides a simpler output of some student information and their placement.
 The schedules that are produced are different solutions or options to the same problem for the same set of students.
 In other words, they are different versions of the same schedule.